 So, let’s talk about theater.
 Obviously, the more immediate image that will probably enter your mind is the picture of actors and actresses on the stage, delivering lines impeccably, making wide, open gestures, being as theatrical as they can possibly be.
 While that image is good enough, it is still not the focus of this article.
 As you keep reading, you will find that the focus of this article is not on those who get to bask in the spotlight all the time, but on the people who prefer to work behind the scenes: in a phrase, the stage designers.
 Stage design is an essential aspect of theater, primarily because stage design ensures that the proper context for the play is provided.
 So, how do you do good stage design?
+You have to search for an inspiration like travelling and just “choose from amsterdam bezienswaardigheden excursies amsterdam tours” or choose from amsterdam sightseeing excursions amsterdam tours.

 How to Design Your Stage